SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/forward.md

 5. Check the recipient(s) you want, and click **To**, **Cc** or **Bcc**, depending on which recipient field you want to put them in.
 The recipients are displayed in the list which appears underneath.

-6. If you check **Close request**, the requests are closed once they are forwarded.
+6. If you check **Close request**, the requests are closed after they are forwarded.

 7. Under **Comment**, you can enter a comment, which will then be added both to the email message and to the request as an internal message.